torinhuff/torins-dog/readme.md

 ## Description

-This is a basic HTML Page listing interesting things about Torin's dog, Charlie.
+This is a basic HTML Page listing interesting things and showing pictures that tell more about Torin's dog, Charlie.

 ## Setup/Installation Requirements